seif-on-github/Census-data-analysis/README.md

-📊 Urban Census Analysis – MSc Data Science Project This project was developed as part of my MSc in Artificial Intelligence and Data Science.
+# 📊 Census Data Analysis
+This project was developed as part of my MSc in Artificial Intelligence and Data Science.
 The goal was to simulate a real-world data science task for local government planning using a mock UK census dataset.

-🧠 Project Goal
+## 🧠 Project Goal
 To analyze a fictional town’s population and recommend:

-What infrastructure to build on an empty plot of land.
+-  What infrastructure to build on an empty plot of land.

-Where to prioritise public investment based on demographic and economic trends.
+-  Where to prioritise public investment based on demographic and economic trends.

-📁 Dataset
+## 📁 Dataset
-Simulated census-style dataset (10,000 rows)
+Simulated census-style dataset (9543 rows)

 Features include: age, gender, occupation, religion, household, marital status, infirmity, and more

-Data intentionally included inconsistencies and missing values to reflect real-world challenges
+Data intentionally **included inconsistencies and missing values** to reflect real-world challenges

-🔧 Key Tasks
+## 🔧 Key Tasks
-✔️ Data cleaning: imputation, standardisation, error handling
+✔️ **Data cleaning**: imputation, standardisation, error handling

-📊 Exploratory data analysis (EDA): visualisations and trend detection
+📊 **Exploratory data analysis (EDA)**: visualisations and trend detection

-🧪 Feature engineering: commuter flag, age bins, employment status
+🧪 **Feature engineering**: commuter flag, age bins, employment status

-📌 Policy recommendations: based on quantitative insights
+📌 **Policy recommendations**: based on quantitative insights

-🛠️ Tools Used
+## 🛠️ Tools Used
-Python
+- Python

-pandas, seaborn, matplotlib
+- Libraries: pandas, seaborn, matplotlib

-Jupyter Notebook
+- Jupyter Notebook

+## 📸 Visual Highlights
+- Age pyramids

+- Household occupancy distribution

+- Employment and unemployment breakdown

+- Religion distribution

-📈 Final Recommendations
+## 📈 Final Recommendations
-Infrastructure: Build a train station to support the town’s large commuter population
+- Infrastructure: Build a train station to support the town’s large commuter population

-Investment: Fund employment & training programmes, particularly for mid-career adults
+- Investment: Fund employment & training programmes, particularly for mid-career adults

-📸 Visual Highlights
-Age pyramids

-Household occupancy distribution

-Employment and unemployment breakdown

-Religion distribution